-Excellent location work forms the backbone to a deceptively simple multiclass look at the dreams and ambitions of average Tunisians in Mohamed Zran’s tender sophomore feature “The Prince."
+Excellent location work forms the backbone to a deceptively simple multiclass look at the dreams and ambitions of average Tunisians in Mohamed Zran’s tender sophomore feature “The Prince.”
+Using a likable florist as the center of a wheel that radiates out toward various characters all yearning for a life unconfined by preprogrammed limits, Zran builds a portrait of an entire people searching for something better, yet uncertain how to articulate their desires.
 Unpretentious and thoroughly winning, this is a fine choice for festivals.

 Much of the action takes place along Tunis’ main boulevard, where Adel (Abdelmonaam Chouayet) works at a flower stand.
 Living with his struggling family and blowing more money than he should on drink, he’s merely coasting through life until he delivers a bouquet to Donia (Sonia Mankai), a sophisticated divorced bank manager and the object of his waking dreams.
 Not knowing any other way to make her notice him, Adel continues to deliver flowers to her office, claiming they come from an anonymous source.

 Others in Adel’s life are also caught between dreams and reality, unsure how to escape the difficulties of life in the not-quite third world of Tunisia.
 Raouf (Ahmed Snoussi) is the publisher of a literary magazine, but despite holding considerable cultural clout, he can’t find funding and contemplates a wrenching move to Canada.
 His brash cousin Mounir (Nasredine Shili), Adel’s drinking buddy, works as a chauffeur, envying everyone with more dough than he has.